Coherent modeling of longitudinal causal effects on binary outcomes: Introduction

-For the reasons mentioned above, over the past two decades SNMMs were regarded as inappropriate for inferring causal effects with binary outcomes \citep[e.g.][]{robins2000marginal2,vansteelandt2014structural}.
-This also partly explains why the SNMM has not been as popular as its younger sibling, the marginal structural model \citep{robins2000marginal2}. \cite{richardson2017modeling} offered a novel approach to overcoming these problems in the point exposure case.
-These authors noted that the baseline risk model included in a GLM is often not of primary interest; instead, it is a \emph{nuisance} model to aid estimation of the SMM parameter.
+For the reasons mentioned above, over the past two decades SNMMs were regarded as inappropriate for inferring causal effects with binary outcomes \citep[e.g.][]{robins2000marginal2,daniel2013methods,vansteelandt2010estimation,vansteelandt2014structural}. \cite{richardson2017modeling} offered a novel approach to overcoming these problems in the point exposure case, with a binary treatment and binary outcome.
+The key observation is that the baseline risk model included in a GLM is often not of primary interest; instead, it is a \emph{nuisance} model to aid estimation of the SMM parameter.
 To resolve the variation dependence between the \emph{conventional} nuisance model and the SMM, they introduce a novel nuisance model that is variation independent of the SMM with the log or identity link.
 In conjunction with the SMM, their nuisance model gives rise to a likelihood for $P(Y=1\mid A_0=a_0, L_0=l_0)$ so that one can use unconstrained maximum likelihood for estimation.
-Furthermore, it permits true doubly robust g-estimation as the nuisance model is congenial with the SMM.
+Furthermore, it permits true doubly robust g-estimation as the nuisance model is compatible with the SMM.
+In a recent paper, \cite{yin2022multiplicative} extended their method to accommodate a categorical exposure or, under an additional monotonicity assumption, a continuous exposure.

+In this paper, we study the more challenging case of time-varying treatments.
+To focus on the main ideas, we primarily discuss the special case in which the time-varying treatments, time-varying confounders and outcome are all binary; note that the baseline confounders are still allowed to be continuous or discrete. {This special case is prevalent in modern applications such as micro-randomized trials considered by \cite{qian2021estimating}, where the time-varying confounder denotes the availability of a participant for the treatment.
+We also discuss extensions to accommodate categorical or (under additional assumptions) continuous time-varying treatments and confounders in Section \ref{sec:extension-general-treatment} of the Supporting Information.}